bgerardi20/budget-buddy-react-capstone-react/README.md

 ####
 *Add functionality to show if user is "under budget, over budget, or even" for whatever month he chooses to view.

+####
+*Add functionality to bring user to the budget attributed to the month given by the user on the form.